Coast Guard, DHS.

 Notice of deviation from drawbridge regulation.

-The Coast Guard has issued a temporary deviation from the operating schedule that governs the Broadway Bridge across the Harlem River, mile 6.8, at Bronx, New York.
-This temporary deviation is necessary to allow the bridge to remain in the closed-to-navigation position to facilitate the replacement of track panels.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the Metro North (Park Avenue) Bridge across the Harlem River, mile 2.1, at Bronx, New York.
+This temporary deviation is necessary to allow the bridge to open for marine traffic with 24 hour advance notice during construction in the bridge control room.

-The docket for this deviation, USCG-2018-0298 is available at http://www.regulations.gov.
+The docket for this deviation, USCG-2018-0437 is available at http://www.regulations.gov.
 Type the docket number in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this deviation.

 Start Further Info

 If you have questions on this temporary deviation, call or email Judy Leung-Yee, Bridge Management Specialist, First District Bridge Branch, U.S. Coast Guard, telephone 212-514-4336, email Judy.K.Leung-Yee@uscg.mil.

 MTA Metro-North Railroad, the bridge owner, requested a temporary deviation from the normal operating schedule to allow the bridge to open for marine traffic with 24 hour advance notice during construction in the bridge control room.
 The Metro North (Park Avenue) Bridge across the Harlem River, mile 2.1, has a vertical clearance in the closed position of 25 feet at mean high water and 30 feet at mean low water.
 The existing bridge operating regulations are listed at 33 CFR 117.789(c).